Skip to content

 What you should do in parallel

-1. Lock financing (HELOC, cash-out refi, or renovation loan) by week 8.
+1. Lock financing (HELOC, cash-out refi, or renovation loan) by week 8 — start with the financing playbook.

 2. Choose finishes by week 10 so material lead times don't push your construction start.